worldsowisdom/LifeFLOW/README.md

 Developing LifeFLOW

 You can develop LifeFLOW on any system with a web server and PHP.
-Most Linux distributions include these, or on Windows you can download and install XAMPP (https://www.apachefriends.org/index.html).
+Most Linux distributions include these, or on Windows you can download and install XAMPP (https://www.apachefriends.org/).

 *********************

 Contact

-Contact the team by e-mail (life@worldsowisdom.com) or at the LifeWOW website (http://life.worldsowisdom.com/) or at GitHub (https://github.com/worldsowisdom/LifeFLOW/).
+Contact the team by e-mail (life@worldsowisdom.com) or at the LifeFLOW website (http://life.worldsowisdom.com/flow/) or at GitHub (https://github.com/worldsowisdom/LifeFLOW/).

 Rock & Roll!!!!!!! :)